 - Patient's Guide to Recovery after Deep Vein Thrombosis or Pulmonary Embolism (American Heart Association)

 Statistics and Research

-- Data and Statistics of DVT/PE (Centers for Disease Control and Prevention)
+- Data and Statistics on Venous Thromboembolism (Centers for Disease Control and Prevention)

 - ClinicalTrials.gov: Pulmonary Embolism (National Institutes of Health)